 Also Read: How to protect skin from hard water

 Hard water mainly has an excess of minerals, such as calcium and magnesium, that dissolve in the water.

 When there is a high concentration of those minerals, washing hair with soaps alone can be ineffective.
 This is why people develop skin or scalp irritations and experience hair dryness even when using dedicated hard water soaps and shampoos.

 So, how does hard water affect hair?
 Well, its effects depend on two factors: hair texture in combination with the hardness of the water.

 Here are the most common side effects of washing your hair with hard water:

 1. Dry Scalp

-The magnesium and calcium levels present in hard water may dry out the scalp.
-When this happens, it can lead to itchiness, dandruff, and general discomfort.
+The magnesium and calcium that are present in hard water at high levels may dry out your scalp.
+When this happens, you’ll notice itchiness, dandruff, and general discomfort.

 2. Hair Loss